skulali/operation_lorax.github.io/proposal.md

 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7345658/)).
 Here, we
 focus on New York City using tree data from 2015 (most recent dataset).
-In this study, we aim to examine the geographic distribution of trees across NYC and potential associations with sociodemographic variables and health outcomes, at the zipcode and/or borough resolution.
+In this study, we aim to examine the geographic distribution of trees across NYC neighborhoods and potential associations with sociodemographic variables and health outcomes, primarily at the NTA (neighborhood tabulation area as defined by the 2010 census) resolution.
 Such research will aid in informing public health interventions to promote equitable access to urban trees and improve health.
+While our analyses are retrospective, our work will lay a foundation that can be used as a comparison point when the next tree census is realeased in 2025, allowing researchers to see how trends may have changed between 2015 and 2025.

 ## Final products